Authorization

 exp1753000000Expiry (Unix timestamp, typically +1 hour)

-aud = workspace UUID: Every token is bound to its workspace.
-A resource server validates aud against its known workspace UUID to prevent tokens from other workspaces from being accepted — even if they carry identical scope names.
+aud = workspace slug: Every token is bound to its workspace.
+A resource server validates aud against its known workspace slug to prevent tokens from other workspaces from being accepted — even if they carry identical scope names.

 Scopes as the access boundary: Scopes are defined per workspace.
 Each resource server decides which scope it requires.
 A token with sensor:read is useless against a server that requires video:gold.

 Access token vs ID token: The token above is an access token — it proves authorization.
-IoTMan does not currently issue ID tokens.
+IoTMan does not issue ID tokens, but provides a UserInfo endpoint for retrieving user attributes.

 Walkthrough: protecting an IoTMan export endpoint